hoffme/ceddd/README.md

 # CEDDD

-Framework to structure a proyect with DDD, testing, types end to end, verification params.
+Library to structure a proyect with DDD, testing, types end to end, verification params.

 ## Entities